If you’re new here…Hi! I’m Cass! Welcome to the One Room Challenge!

 Since the drawer fronts would pretty much touch the front side of the sinks underneath, I decided to convert the two top drawers and use the available space on the sides.
 I cut out and removed the pieces separating the top and middle drawers.
 Marking my drawer boxes to line up with the edge of my cutouts, I used my table saw to cut down the drawer boxes until I could remove the middle.
 I was left with two sides of the drawer.
 I cut down some 1/2 in MDF scraps to make new sides for those sections and used wood glue/clamps to secure them for a while.

-I also recreated the previous rails and tracks to install on the new drawers using some scrap pine.
-I started by cutting out the slides to match the exact size as the previous.
-I then lowered my saw blade to about 1/2 in and began running each piece through the saw to cut out notches.
-I then moved then saw fence slightly and repeated these steps until I had a 1 in notch in the center of each track.
+Also, I recreated the previous rails and tracks to install on the new drawers using some scrap pine.
+First, I started by cutting out the slides to match the exact size as the previous.
+Then, I lowered my saw blade to about 1/2 in and began running each piece through the saw to cut out notches.
+Next, I moved then saw fence slightly and repeated these steps until I had a 1 in notch in the center of each track.

 My sister helped me to draw up the design for this tub alcove where the stone would waterfall down to the floor.
 I think it is the perfect modern touch that this bathroom needed!